alish1377/Active_learning/README.md

 # Active_learning
-This is a short project in which the Active-learning methods are examined on diverse datasets
+This is a short project examining the Active-learning methods on the Covid_CT and Blood_Cell datasets.
+The random strategy graph is obtained for each test by averaging 3 executions for each strategy.
+I used Resnet50 for both datasets.

+### Results on the Covid_Ct dataset
+    1.Test1: